 “We are pleased that this settlement addresses the issues that led to the litigation,” Tom Allen, chief executive officer of the publishers’ association, said.
 “It shows that digital services can provide innovative means to discover content while still respecting the rights of copyright-holders.”

-The agreement is with The McGraw-Hill Cos., Pearson Education Inc., Penguin Group USA Inc., John Wiley & Sons Inc. (A) and Simon & Schuster Inc., which is owned by CBS Inc.
+The agreement is with The McGraw-Hill Cos., Pearson Education Inc., Penguin Group USA Inc., John Wiley & Sons Inc. (A:US) and Simon & Schuster Inc., which is owned by CBS Inc.